larsvers/test-readme/README.md

 <a href="#hex-edgePrecision" name="hex-edgePrecision">#</a> _hexgrid._<b>edgePrecision</b>(⟨ _number_ ⟩)

 _Optional_.
-The edge precision sets the size of the internally produced canvas to identify which area of the edge hexagon is covered by the geography.
+The edge precision sets the size of the internally produced canvas to identify which area of the edge hexagon is covered by the [_geography_](#hex-geography).
 The higher the precision, the better the pixel detection at the hexagon edges.
 Values can be larger than 1 for small visuals.
 Values smaller than 0.3 will be coerced to 0.3.
 The default value of 1 will be fine for most purposes.

 <a href="#hex-gridExtend" name="hex-gridExtend">#</a> _hexgrid._<b>gridExtend</b>(⟨ _number_ ⟩)